Content metrics for content marketing and journalism

 Summary - A content strategy is only as good as the content metrics it's guided by.
 Here is a comprehensive list of content metrics for those in journalism, content marketing, and related fields.

-Over the years I've met hundreds, possibly thousands, of writers that are working somewhere at the increasing intersections between journalism and content marketing.
+Over the years I've met hundreds, possibly thousands, of writers working somewhere at the growing intersection of journalism and content marketing.

-However, while those of us who are pursuing some sort of fusion between journalism and content marketing can attest, there are still deep chasms between how each industry speaks to, learns from, and works with each other.
+But deep chasms remain between how each industry speaks to, learns from, and works with the other.

-The result is that we have content marketers talking about content marketing metrics and journalists talking about editorial and journalism metrics—and each side often does so without recognizing what one industry may be able to teach the other.
+The result: content marketers talk about content marketing metrics, journalists talk about editorial metrics, and each side often does so without recognizing what the other can teach them.

 What are content metrics?